 Digital signage also makes advertising more of an interaction than it has previously been.

 High-definition displays running rich graphics and interactive promotions provide a dynamic visual experience.
-Humans prefer motion and graphics over text, and so will gravitate towards and spend more time on an interactive vending machine.
+Undoubtedly, humans prefer motion and graphics over text.
+So, they will gravitate towards and spend more time on an interactive vending machine.

 Intelligence is also being added to the technology so that it can detect and respond to individual viewers, offering heightened consumer engagement.
-For example, intelligent screens are being programmed to display certain content that’s triggered by a specific purchase or demographic.
+For example, companies are programming intelligent screens to display certain content that’s triggered by a specific purchase or demographic.